-- 7. For purposes of responding to the above, use the following General Principles of Affiliation to determine whether a controlling interest exists. - or has the power to control both.
+- 7. For purposes of responding to the above, use the following General Principles of Affiliation to determine whether a controlling interest exists. - a.
+Concerns and entities are affiliates of each other when one controls or has the power to control the other, or a third party or parties controls or has the power to control both.
 It does not matter whether control is exercised, so long as the power to control exists.